cueltschey/cueltschey/README.md

 ## Projects I'm most proud of 💪

+**Android Books Reader**
+> Primary languages: Kotlin Java
+>
+> I wanted to make an app that could store all the books I was reading in one place and
+> back up the files on the cloud.
+My solution was to make my own that could have the UI I wanted
+> and could save my files in case I lost my phone.
+>
+> * Uploads files of various types
+> * Allows for reading and downloading stored books
+> * Made sure the UI was appealing and simple
+> * Uses firebase auth to ensure collections stay private
+> * Files accessible from any device

 **Russian autocompleter**
 > Primary languages: C#, Python(just to make the databse), SQLite
 >